North DuSable Lake Shore Drive

 Overview

-For the first decades of its existence, North DuSable Lake Shore Drive was a slow-paced, boulevard parkway that allowed Chicagoans to enjoy the ride along the Chicago lakefront by horses or bikes and later by automobiles.
+For the first decades of its existence, North DuSable Lake Shore Drive was a slow-paced, boulevard parkway that allowed Chicagoans to enjoy the ride along the Chicago Lakefront by horses or bikes and later by automobiles.
 The original design was strongly influenced by the City Beautiful movement.
-In fact, the original builders of the Drive were the Lincoln Park Commissioners who sought a pleasure drive to help people access and enjoy the expanded and improved Lincoln Park and lakeshore.
-Graceful, curving, tree-lined boulevards along with the expanded parklands soon attracted new beautiful homes and buildings.
+In fact, the original builders of the Drive were the Lincoln Park Commissioners who sought a pleasure drive to help people access and enjoy the expanded and improved Lincoln Park and lakeshore coastline.
+Graceful, curving, tree-lined boulevards along with the expanded parklands soon attracted beautiful new homes and buildings

-This pastoral, naturalistic quality saw major changes over time and was also impacted in the post-war era after President Dwight D. Eisenhower signed the Federal-Aid Highway Act of 1956.
-In the midst of the Cold War, many highways were created or in some cases existing streets improved to create a high-speed, high-capacity Interstate Highway System to allow the rapid evacuation of cites and deployment of troops in the event of nuclear war.
+This pastoral, naturalistic quality witnessed major changes over time and was also impacted in the post-war era after President Dwight D. Eisenhower signed the Federal-Aid Highway Act of 1956.
+In the midst of the Cold War, many highways were created or envisioned, including in some cases existing streets improved to create a high- speed, high-capacity Interstate Highway System, to allow the rapid evacuation of cities and deployment of troops in the event of nuclear threats.
 The highway engineers had very different priorities than the parks commissioners which is reflected in post-war changes to DuSable Lake Shore Drive.
 The roadbed was widened, traffic speeds were increased, traffic lights and grade-crossings were removed, and highway-style on and off ramps were added.
-During the 1950s, highway engineers planned to formally convert the southern portion of the Drive into Interstate 494, but the project was never moved past the design stage.
-Traffic engineers were forced to make incremental changes over the decades due to funding challenges, but their clear goal was to bring the Drive up to interstate highway standards.
+During the 1950s, highway engineers planned to formally convert the southern portion of the Drive into Interstate 494, but the project never advanced past the preliminary design stage.
+Traffic engineers continued to make incremental changes over the decades with the long-term goal of bringing the Drive up to interstate highway standards.

-Today, North DuSable Lake Shore Drive’s character is a unique blend of parkway and highway, pleasure drive and interstate.
-However, this character will change after the proposed multi-billion-dollar construction project called “Redefine the Drive” is completed.
-Many years in the making, it is an incredibly complex plan with a wide variety of objectives.
+Today, North DuSable Lake Shore Drive’s character is a unique blend of parkway and highway, a pleasure drive and interstate.
+However, this character will change dramatically if the proposed multi-billion-dollar construction project called “Redefine the Drive” is completed.
+Many years in the making, it’s an incredibly complex plan with a wide variety of objectives.
 However, the core goals have been determined by the highway engineers who seek to increase traffic speeds, increase capacity, and increase safety.
 Interstate highway standards offer a clear path for how to achieve these goals.

-Preservation Chicago strongly supports investment in infrastructure, increased green space, bike lanes, and transit.
-Enlarged and improved lakefront parks are the headlines, however this plan is, at its core, a highway project.
-There is concern that these more popular elements are being used to “greenwash” a roads project that is largely an effort to bring it up to interstate highway standards and dramatically change the character of North DuSable Lake Shore Drive from its original parkway intent.
+Preservation Chicago strongly supports investment in infrastructure, increased green space, bike lanes, and expanded transit.
+Project renderings tend to focus on the enlarged and improved Lakefront parks, however this plan at its core, is a highway project.
+There is a concern that these more popular elements are being used to deflect criticism of a vast road project that is largely an effort to bring it up to interstate highway standards, and dramatically change the character of North DuSable Lake Shore Drive from its original Lakefront parkway intent.

-Preservation Chicago would like to see no widening to the existing roadway.
-We would like to see the existing historic Art Deco bridges restored.
-We would very much like to see the existing green medians and mature trees protected and maintained.
-This plan is highly complex and robust public participation is essential for a good outcome.
+Preservation Chicago would like to encourage no widening to occur with the existing roadway or further incursions into Lincoln Park.
+We would like to encourage the existing historic Art Deco and other bridges, including the Passerelle Bridge, to be restored and not demolished.
+We would very much like to see the existing green medians, with their mature trees protected and maintained, along with huge sections of Lincoln Park, currently endangered.
+This plan is highly complex and robust public participation is essential for good outcomes.
+Sensitive plans, worthy of North DuSable Lake Shore Drive and the park and Lakefront that encompasses this historic and beautiful roadway are essential and necessary.

 North DuSable Lake Shore Drive, like many other thoroughfares across Chicago, developed over many decades following the City’s growth.
 Portions of Lake Shore Drive and the Outer Drive, as it was known until 2020, began in stages, with most of what was Lake Michigan’s submerged lands being reclaimed from the Lake by Chicago in various phases of massive landfill projects.

-The expansion of North DuSable Lake Shore Drive and these other infill projects were all greatly influenced by grand visions, and with the most impact derived from Daniel Burnham and Edward Bennett’s 1909 Plan of Chicago.
-It was from that widely touted and published vision, with beautiful renderings, that City leaders and civic organizations promoted these plans toward implementation.
+These grand and visionary expansions of North DuSable Lake Shore Drive and other infill projects were heavily influenced by Daniel Burnham and Edward Bennett’s 1909 Plan of Chicago.
+After publication, the plan’s beautiful renderings and visionary concepts inspired the City leaders and civic organizations which implemented these bold construction projects.

-The simple vision of bringing together and tying many different plans and conceptualizations together over time into one singular document was transformative.
-In the process, these ideas and concepts linked both the South and North Sides of the City of Chicago together with these many grand plans and ideas.
+The unification of many different plans and conceptualizations together into one singular document proved transformative.
+These grand plans and big ideas linked both the South and North Sides of the City of Chicago together.
 They incorporated broad thoroughfares, and they were envisioned and planned with monumental and inspiring developments.
 This all occurred in a manner which would further enhance a growing American industrial city, thought to eventually be the largest city in the United States, noting Chicago’s projected growth in the first decades of the 20th century.

 Over time, Lincoln Parkway, which connected to such streets as Stockton Drive, portions of Cannon Drive and Lincoln Park West, was revisioned to become Lake Shore Drive or Inner Lake Shore Drive, as it remains today.